First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Discussion

 \section{Discussion}

 Table~\ref{tab:N14List} and Fig.~\ref{fig:BX} show the experimental $B_{\Xi^-}$ values of $\Xi^-$--\Nuc{N}{14}{} system for twin hypernuclear events in the E373 and the E07 experiments together with the calculated values.
-The theoretically calculated $B_{\Xi^-}$ values taking into account the Coulomb and Ehime (nuclear) potential are 1.14~MeV in the atomic $2P$ (nuclear $1p$) state and 5.93~MeV in the atomic $1S$ (nuclear $1s$) state~\cite{Yamaguchi:2001ip}.
+The theoretically calculated $B_{\Xi^-}$ values taking into account the Coulomb and Ehime (nuclear) potential are 1.14~MeV in the atomic $2P$ (nuclear $1p$) state and 5.93~MeV in the atomic $1S$ (nuclear $1s$) state, respectively~\cite{Yamaguchi:2001ip}.
 The $B_{\Xi^-}$ in the $3D$ atomic level is 0.17~MeV, which is determined almost entirely by the Coulomb potential.
 The $B_{\Xi^-}$ values based on the RMF and the SHF theories were calculated using $B_{\Xi^-}$=1.1~MeV of the KISO event as the nuclear $1p$ state, ignoring the spin-orbit splitting~\cite{Sun:2016tuf}.
-The $B_{\Xi^-}$ values of the WS are calculated using the WS potential ($V_{0\Xi}$) as $\Xi$-nucleus potential and the Coulomb potential.
-The $B_{\Xi^-}$ values of the E373-T1, KISO and IBUKI events were reported in Ref.~\cite{Ichikawa:2001hh,Hiyama:2018lgs,Hayakawa:2020oam}.
+The $B_{\Xi^-}$ values of the WS are calculated using the Coulomb potential and the WS potential as $\Xi$-nucleus potential where the depth parameter ($V_0^\Xi$) is 14 or 20~MeV.
+The $B_{\Xi^-}$ values of the E373-T1, KISO and IBUKI events were reported in Refs.~\cite{Ichikawa:2001hh,Hiyama:2018lgs,Hayakawa:2020oam}.
 Two values of $B_{\Xi^-}$ (8.00 $\pm$ 0.77 and 4.96 $\pm$ 0.77) were derived for the KINKA event, whose daughter \Nuc{Be}{9}{\Lambda} is in the ground state and the excited state, respectively.
 The $B_{\Xi^-}$ values of the E07-T007, IRRAWADDY, and E07-T011 were uniquely determined to be $-$1.04 $\pm$ 0.85~MeV, 6.27 $\pm$ 0.27~MeV, and 0.90 $\pm$ 0.62~MeV, respectively.

 The KISO and IBUKI events are interpreted in two ways, as discussed in Ref.~\cite{Hayakawa:2020oam}.
 In the case (A), we considered that the KISO event has $B_{\Xi^-}$ of 1.03 $\pm$ 0.18~MeV and corresponds to the same $1p$ state as the IBUKI (1.27 $\pm$ 0.21~MeV) event.
 Thus, the $1p$ state has the $B_{\Xi^-}$ of 1.13 $\pm$ 0.14~MeV (the weighted average for the two events), and may have a narrow natural width less than 1~MeV.
 In the case (B), we considered that the KISO event has $B_{\Xi^-}$ of 3.87 $\pm$ 0.21~MeV and comes from the same $1p$ state as the IBUKI (1.27 $\pm$ 0.21~MeV) event.
 Assuming that the two events correspond the same member of the $1p$ spin-orbit doublet, or assuming that the spin-orbit splitting of the $1p$ state is small enough, the $1p$ state has a wide natural width of a few MeV.
 In addition, we considered an interpretation (C); the KISO (3.87 $\pm$ 0.21~MeV) and IBUKI (1.27 $\pm$ 0.21~MeV) events are assigned to the two members of the $1p$ spin-orbit doublet, respectively.